 In the first quarter of implementation, NCPD provided a primary point of contact for this recommendation but did not provide information on implementation progress at the time.
 In the second quarter, NCPD noted that procedural justice training has been scheduled for department personnel.
-The assessment team acknowledges this progress towards full implementation and would like NCPD to provide a timeline for implementing this training for all department personnel.

 NCPD has not yet submitted evidence of implementation for recommendation 18.4.
-The assessment team will continue to work with NCPD to assess progress on this recommendation.